amit-davidson/Chronos/README.md

 - Synchronization using channels, waitgroups, once, cond and atomic.

 ## Chronos vs go race:
 Chronos successfully reports cases where go race fails thanks to his static nature.
-Mostly because race conditions appear in unexpected production workloads, which are hard to produce in dev.
+Mostly because data races appear in unexpected production workloads, which are hard to produce in dev.
 In addition, go race is having trouble with short programs where without contrived synchronization the program may exit too quickly.

 In contrast, Chronos managed to report only 244/403 = 60.5% of go race test cases.
 This can be explained by Chronos partial support with Go's features so this number will increase in the future.